docker-archive/ee-workshop/README.md

 9. Click `Publish Port+`

 	We need to open a port for our web server.
 Since port 80 is already used by UCP on one node, and DTR on the other, we'll need to pick an alternate port.
-We'll go with x.
+We'll go with 8080.

 10. Fill out the port fields as shown below